theodor-at-github/ci-milestone-project-1/README.md

 The design goal of this page is to deliver a HTML and CSS only project with a simple underlaying structure and CSS effects to catch the eye for both mobile and desktop users.
 The navigation should be simple and intuitive yet fun to use to browse each section of the site.

-As this is my first page I developed myself I chose not to use Bootstrap and stay with pure HTML and CSS to understand the possibilties and limitations without external stylesheets implemented.
+As this is my first page I develop myself I chose not to use Bootstrap and stay with pure HTML and CSS to understand the possibilties and limitations without external stylesheets implemented.

 The UX idea for this project is a full page slider where the content can be consumed instantly.
 Visitors can use gestures like swiping or flicks to navigate through the site on mobile, and through mouse clicks on a desktop computer.